Dhieu Mathok

 He has facilitated grassroots peace conferences between the Dinka-Messeriyia-Riziegat (DMR) tribes.
 His doctoral thesis revived the concept of annual peace conferences in the DMR communities, reminiscent of practices during the Anglo-Egyptian colonial rule.
 In 2012, he was invited by the African Union Team of Experts (AUTE) to advise on border disputes, particularly the Mile 14 enclave.
 Dr. Wol has also participated on the IGAD roster of technical experts in mediation and mediation support under the IGAD Mediation Unit.

-Dr. Wol has published extensively on conflict resolution, peacebuilding, and border disputes.
-His works, including “Politics of Ethnic Discrimination in Sudan: A Justification for the Secession of South Sudan”, “Pastoralism, Boundaries and Disputes: Administration and Conflict Management in the Mile 14,” and National Identity Reconfiguration in South Sudan: Strengths and Weaknesses, are widely regarded as seminal contributions to the field.
+Wol has published extensively on conflict resolution, peacebuilding and border disputes.
+His works, including "Politics of Ethnic Discrimination in Sudan: A Justification for the Secession of South Sudan", "Pastoralism, Boundaries and Disputes: Administration and Conflict Management in the Mile 14" and "National Identity Reconfiguration in South Sudan: Strengths and Weaknesses", are widely regarded as seminal contributions to the field.